 Example.
-In 2007, Ms. Allen makes a payment directly to an eligible educational institution for her grandson Todd's qualified education expenses.
-For purposes of claiming a Hope credit, Todd is treated as receiving the money as a gift from his grandmother and, in turn, paying his qualified education expenses himself.
+In 2010, Ms. Allen makes a payment directly to an eligible educational institution for her grandson Todd's qualified education expenses.
+For purposes of claiming an American opportunity credit, Todd is treated as receiving the money as a gift from his grandmother and, in turn, paying his qualified education expenses himself.

-Unless an exemption for Todd is claimed on someone else's 2007 tax return, only Todd can use the payment to claim a Hope credit.
+Unless an exemption for Todd is claimed on someone else's 2010 tax return, only Todd can use the payment to claim an American opportunity credit.

-If anyone, such as Todd's parents, claims an exemption for Todd on his or her 2007 tax return, whoever claims the exemption may be able to use the expenses to claim a Hope credit.
-If anyone else claims an exemption for Todd, Todd cannot claim a Hope credit.
+If anyone, such as Todd's parents, claims an exemption for Todd on his or her 2010 tax return, whoever claims the exemption may be able to use the expenses to claim an American opportunity credit.
+If anyone else claims an exemption for Todd, Todd cannot claim an American opportunity credit.